SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/net/index.md

 ### Step 3.
 Instrumentation configuration

 The final step is to provide configuration for instrumentation.
-There are few things which have to be configured: exporter endpoint, service and application name.
+There are a few things which have to be configured: exporter endpoint, service, and application name.
 Configuration can be provided using environment variables or `appsettings.json` file.

 #### Environment variables